Common Concern

 Blood in the Urine

 Blood in the urine, also called hematuria, is a symptom rather than a diagnosis.
-It is often not cancer, but it is worth evaluating carefully so important causes are not missed.
+It is often not cancer, but it is important to evaluate it carefully so important causes are not missed.

 Hematuria at a Glance